All cohorts

 Using Claude isn't the same as having an operating model for Claude.
 Most builders prompt phase-by-phase with no anchoring artifact, which is why their output averages out five layers deep.
 You'll leave with a one-page voice doc Claude can write in for six months, a phase-by-phase prompt library, and the delegate-to-Claude / keep-human split for every layer of the design.
 The tool is the same; the leverage changes.

 You'll get more out of the live co-build if you bring a real product, even a half-finished one.
-If you're pre-product, you can still attend and apply the pipeline to a side project, a personal site, or a pitch page — but expect to spend more time afterward retrofitting the artifacts to whatever you build next.
+If you're pre-product, you can still attend and apply the pipeline to a side project, a personal site, or a pitch page.
+Expect to spend more time afterward retrofitting the artifacts to whatever you build next.
 The recording and 7-day challenge will still be useful.

 Will the recording be available?
 For how long?